XccelerateOrg/Debug/readme.md

 - plan (string)
 - user_id (integer)

+Frontend variables

+- Create a button for each of the rows

+- Form: #debuggingForm
+- input: problem, whatshouldbe, whatactuallyis, hypothesis, plan

+- Form: #updateDebuggingForm
+- updateProblem, updateWhatShouldBe,updateWhatActuallyIs,updateHypothesis, updatePlan

 ## Purpose :dark_sunglasses:

 The purpose of this repository is to create a RESTful application that utilizes